cadet/CADET-Core/doc/modelling/crystallization/population_balance_model.rst

 The PBM in CADET is implemented so that it can be used in any unit operation that supports reactions.
 Typical applications consider crystallization in a CSTR or, to model continuous processes, in a Dispersive Plug-Flow Reactor (DPFR), which is described by the LRM without solid phase.

-In the following, we give a brief overview on the PBM modelling equations for growth, nucleation, growth rate dispersion.
+In the following, we give a brief overview on the PBM equations for growth, nucleation, growth rate dispersion.
-These equations can be combined with :ref:`aggregation_model` and / or :ref:`fragmentation_model`.
+These equations can be combined with :ref:`aggregation_model` and/or :ref:`fragmentation_model`.
-For more information on the PBM as implemented in CADET, please refer to :cite:`Zhang2024` and :cite:`Zhang2025`.
+For more information on the PBM implemented in CADET, please refer to :cite:`Zhang2024` and :cite:`Zhang2025`.

 .. figure:: PBM_Part_I.png

    Nucleation, growth and growth rate dispersion in PBM.
-Note that dispersion is used to model (random) variance in growth speed, not the reduction of particle size, which is feasible for a convection dominated process.
+Note that dispersion is used to model (random) variance in growth speed, not the reduction of particle size.

 Population Balance Model in a CSTR
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^